 Study Last Year’s Trends

 Google Analytics allows you to view real-time information about your site.
-This includes how many people have visited your site, what regions your visitors live in, which of your holiday marketing tactics are driving the most traffic, and much more.
+This includes how many people have visited your site, what regions your visitors live in, which of your holiday marketing tactics are driving the most traffic and much more.

-Tips for Using Search Console
+2. Tips for Using Google Search Console.

 You’ll want to make use of the following features:

-- URL Inspection: Under this tab, Search Console allows you to check the performance of individual pages.
+- URL Inspection: Under this tab, Google Search Console allows you to check the performance of individual pages.

-- Coverage: In this section, you’ll receive a breakdown of all the pages on your site and their current status: valid, valid with warnings, error, or excluded.
+- Coverage: In this section, you’ll receive a breakdown of all the pages on your site and their current status (valid, valid with warnings, error or excluded).
 This can be especially helpful for quickly identifying broken pages, as well as which of your pages your robots.txt file block or appear as “noindex.”

 Identify Relevant Keywords for the Holidays